-In May 2024, a landmark study focusing on the effects of β-nicotinamide mononucleotide (NMN) on longevity and gut function health in aging mice was published.
+In May 2024, a groundbreaking study was published focusing on the effects of β-nicotinamide mononucleotide (NMN) on the lifespan and gut health of aging mice.
+This research offers new insights into how NMN can contribute to slowing the aging process and improving overall health.

 Figure 1: The Longevity and Vulnerability Indices of Zmpste24-/- Mice after NMN Treatment.